Generic Name: Cimetidine hydrochloride

 How is Cimetidine Supplied

-Cimetidine hydrochloride oral solution 300 mg/5 mL is a clear, light orange, peach-mint flavored liquid available in 8 fl. oz. amber bottles.
+Cimetidine Hydrochloride Oral Solution 300 mg/5 mL is a clear, light orange, peach flavored liquid available in 8 fl oz (237 mL) amber glass and plastic bottles.

 Cimetidine hydrochloride solution